Galina Danilchenko: 2022 Russian invasion of Ukraine

 Danilchenko, former member of the City Council, was installed by the Russian occupation forces as acting mayor on 12 March 2022, the day after mayor Ivan Fedorov's abduction by the Russian military.
 At the same time she announced that the City Council was being abolished and replaced by a "committee of people's deputies".
 She urged city residents to accept "the new reality in order to start living in a new way as soon as possible."
 Danylchenko thanked the head of Chechnya, Ramzan Kadyrov, for humanitarian aid.

 On 13 March 2022 Iryna Venediktova, Prosecutor General of Ukraine, opened an investigation against Danilchenko for the crime of treason for attempting to set up an occupying government in Melitopol; the investigation was opened at the request of the Melitopol City Council.
 On the same day, Danylchenko announced that Russian TV channels would be broadcast in Melitopol, claiming that "a great deficit of trustworthy information being circulated" existed.

 According to the Security Service of Ukraine (SBU) and BBC, Danylchenko does not wield power as mayor of Melitopol, and is instead a front for Yevgeny Balitsky, who she worked under prior to entering politics.

+Sanctions

+She was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Personal life

-Danilchenko lives in Spaske/Spasskoye in the Melitopol district.
+Danilchenko lives in Spaske/Spasskoye in the Melitopol Raion.
 She voted for Viktor Yushchenko but was not satisfied by his presidency.
 In 2017, she called Petro Poroshenko the worst president, and stated that she regretted voting for him.